corgibytes/freshli-cli/README.md

 ### Manually publishing to DockerHub

-Docker images are built and published to DockerHub by the CI process whenever a commit is added to the `main` or `release/*` branches.
+Docker images are built and published to DockerHub by the CI process whenever a commit is added to the `main` or `release/*` branches (assuming that all of the tests have passed).

 Follow these instructions if you need to produce a build manually.